-Definition: Α.
+A. Definition:

-- At physical birth, God imputes soul life to biological life creating human 1. life. - 2.
-Simultaneously, God also imputes Adam's original sin to the genetically formed sin nature.
+- 1. At physical birth, God imputes soul life to biological life creating human life. - Simultaneously, God also imputes Adam's original sin to the genetically formed 2. sin nature.
 Therefore, sin preceded human good and evil. - 3.
 Temptation comes from the agent provocateurs of the sin nature, but sin always comes from the volition of the individual. - 4.
 This means that at physical birth we are born physically alive but spiritually dead. - 5.
-This circumstance results in every person being born into the status quo of total depravity which refers to its tendency toward moral and immoral degeneracy.
+This circumstance results in every person being born into the status quo of total depravity which refers to its tendency toward moral and immoral degeneracy. - We all arrive at physical life totally separated from God and totally helpless to 6. attain a relationship with God through any human function. - In this circumstance a person's stream of consciousness can only focus on human 7. viewpoint which is completely self-centered, motivated by self-aggrandizement, and a lust for self-approbation.

-3 The American Heritage Dictionary of the English Language, 5 th ed.
+5 The American Heritage Dictionary of the English Language, 5th ed.
 (New York: Houghton Mifflin Harcourt, (2016), s.v. "disinformation."

-- 6. We all arrive into physical life totally separated from God and totally helpless to attain a relationship with God through any human function. - In this circumstance a person's stream of consciousness can only focus on 7. human viewpoint which is completely self-centered, motivated by selfaggrandizement, and a lust for self-approbation. - 8.
-Parental guidance and direction accompanied by discipline and punishment organize the soul to acquire restraints against them.
+- 8. Parental guidance and direction accompanied by discipline and punishment organize the soul to acquire restraints against them.
 These guidelines are not to be dictatorial but accompanied by encouragements to think, say, or do things that are honorable before God. - 9.
 God honors His Word wherever it is found, especially in the souls of the believer and He defends His Word when a believer introduces it into the scrum of the Angelic Conflict-even though those who hear it may stridently disagree. - 10.
-However, there are those believers who use their tongues to communicate the lie, spread false doctrine, gossip and malign others, criticize the decisions of others over whom they have no responsibility. - 11.
+However, there are those believers who use their tongues to communicate the lie, spread false doctrine, gossip, and malign others, criticize the decisions of others over whom they have no responsibility. - 11.
 Often this is done less obviously by spite which implies petty feelings of envy and resentment that are often expressed by small harassments. - 12.
-So, the tongue is a small part of the body, but according to James, it boasts of great things: - James 3:1 Fellow members of the royal family of God, stop the process of many of you by assuming the office of pastor-teacher, knowing that we shall take to ourselves a more severe execution of judgment. - We all commit many sins.
+So, the tongue is a small part of the body, but according to James, it boasts of great things: - James 3:1 Fellow members of the royal family of God, stop the process of many of you by assuming the office of pastorteacher, knowing that we shall take to ourselves a more severe execution of judgment. - We all commit many sins.
 If anyone does not sin in what he says, that same person is a mature nobleman, able because of doctrine to control the entire body with his volition. - Now if we push the bits into the horses' mouths so that they may obey us, we change the direction of their entire body. - v.
-4 Consider the example of ships which are quite large and are propelled under the influence of fierce winds upon its sails, yet it is guided by the positioning of a very small rudder toward whatever direction the volition of the ship's pilot determines.
+4 Consider the example of ships which are quite large and are propelled under the influence of fierce winds upon its sails, yet it is guided by the positioning of a very small rudder toward whatever direction the volition of the ship's pilot determines. - So in this way the tongue is a small organ in the much larger human body, yet it keeps on arrogantly boasting exceedingly about great things.
+Perceive [IM# 24] how a great forest is kindled by a single flame!
+(EXT)